pi-hole/docs/docs/guides/vpn/wireguard/internal.md

 !!! warning "**Important:** Substitute interface"
     **Without the correct interface name, this will not work!**

     Substitute `eth0` in the preceding lines to match the Internet-facing interface.
-This may be `enp2s0` or similar on more recent Ubuntu versions (check, e.g., `ip a` for details about your local interfaces).
+This may be `enp2s0` or similar on more recent Ubuntu versions.
 If you are unsure, you can use `ip a` to find the correct interface name.
 The interface name is the one that is connected to the Internet.

     If you are using the `nftables` method, you do not need to specify the interface name in the `PostUp` and `PostDown` lines.
 <!-- markdownlint-enable code-block-style -->